vesseldatabase/vesseldatabase/README.md

 # The Vessel Database
 This is a [SQLite3](https://sqlite.org/) database of container ships and their lashing gear.
 It is free to use and updated roughly weekly.
 Most of this data started with Rey from ILWU Local 13 and is now maintained by [Blake](mailto:feedback@besz.ca) from ILWU Local 514.

-You can access an searchable interface to the database at [lashing.ca](https://lashing.ca/).
+You can access a searchable interface to the database at [lashing.ca](https://lashing.ca/).

 ## Terminology
 I have tried to use the [MacGregor product catalogue](https://www.macgregor.com/globalassets/picturepark/imported-assets/65120.pdf) terms or the terms the crew use for field names.
 Here is a quick reference: